The other day I found a 1938 Jefferson nickel in my change.

-It happens the most with nickels because they are the coin we receive in our everyday change that has gone the longest without any significant change to the design (other than the special nickels of the last couple years).
+It happens the most with nickels because they are the coin we receive in our everyday change that has gone the longest without any significant change to the design (other than special nickels — like the Westward Journey nickels).

 Pennies changed in 1959.
 And all the other coins (dimes, quarters and up) either changed their design or at least went from being made of silver to steel after 1964.